peter-gergely-horvath/commandmosaic/README.md

 key-value pairs: when security is enabled, this must be provided for all requests that dispatch a command marked with `@RestrictedAccess` annotation.

-The content of the field is not specified; the only restriction is that it must be deserializable to a `HashMap`.
+The content of the field is user-defined key value pairs; the only restriction is that it must be deserializable to a `HashMap`.

-For example, the following sample shows passing two fields in the "`auth`" Map field:
+For example, the following sample shows passing two fields in the "`auth`" Map field, `username` and `password`.

     {
       "command": "foo/bar/Foobar",